-Born in Bernalillo County, New Mexico in 1845.
+Born in Bernalillo County, New Mexico, in 1845.
 When he grew up, he was described as tall, well built, had an intelligent face, and agreeable manners.
-By the time he was 20 years old, he was already working as an outlaw.
-In the early 1870s, he went with several other men to Wyoming where they were working as cowboys.
+However, by the time he was 20 years old, he was already working as an outlaw.
+In the early 1870s, he went with several other men to Wyoming, where they were working as cowboys.
 There, he met the wife of Felipe Aguilar, a railroad laborer, and the two ran off together to Colorado.
-Weeks later, Aguilar’s decomposed body was found near Cheyenne, Wyoming with the head was nearly cut off and mortal cuts through the chest.
-No one in that area ever doubted that Felipe had come upon Silva and his wife as they were escaping and was killed.
+Weeks later, Aguilar’s decomposed body was found near Cheyenne, Wyoming, with the head was nearly cut off and mortal cuts through the chest.
+No one in that area ever doubted that Felipe had come upon Silva and his wife as they were escaping and were killed.

-But what people didn’t know was that while Vicente ran his prosperous bar during the day, he was leading a feared outlaw gang at night.
+But what people didn’t know was that while Vicente ran his prosperous bar during the day, he led a feared outlaw gang at night.
 The White Caps, a mafia-like organization, sought through fence-cutting, arson, and physical assault, to drive settlers from lands that had once been common pasture.

-Committing a variety of crimes, the gang was one of the meanest and cruelest ever assembled in New Mexico.
-The gang held the area in a virtual stranglehold until October 1892, when they decided to hang fellow gang member Pat Maes because they believed he was going to inform on the gang.
-At the request of Silva, three crooked lawmen by the names of Jose Chavez y Chavez, Eugenio Alarid and Julian Trujillo lynched Patricio Maes on October 22, 1892.
-Several months later Silva began to fear that his brother-in-law, Gabriel Sandoval, was about to inform on the group for the lynching of Maes and he, too, was killed in February 1893 and his body mysteriously disappeared.
+Committing various crimes, the gang was one of the meanest and cruelest ever assembled in New Mexico.
+The gang held the area in a virtual stranglehold until October 1892, when they decided to hang fellow gang member Pat Maes because they believed he would inform on the gang.
+At the request of Silva, three crooked lawmen named Jose Chavez y Chavez, Eugenio Alarid, and Julian Trujillo lynched Patricio Maes on October 22, 1892.
+Several months later, Silva began to fear that his brother-in-law, Gabriel Sandoval, was about to inform on the group for the lynching of Maes, and he, too, was killed in February 1893, and his body mysteriously disappeared.

 After Silva’s death, the gang disintegrated.
 Chavez, Alarid, and Trujillo were eventually arrested for the murder of Maes and sentenced to life in prison.